laravel-enso/documentation/docs/backend/typesense-webshop.md

 Typesense Webshop connects Enso webshop browsing to Typesense.

-When the host application runs with `scout.driver=typesense` and Typesense is enabled, the package replaces the default webshop product and category filter services, swaps the sorting enum, builds a collection schema from searchable product data, and reacts to EAV attribute updates so facets stay aligned with the product catalog.
+When the host application runs with `scout.driver=typesense` and Typesense is enabled, the package replaces the default webshop product and category filter services, swaps the sorting enum, uses the host application's Scout Typesense model settings, and reacts to EAV attribute updates so facets stay aligned with the product catalog.

 ## Installation